Support CenterAdd your email domain

 Cloudflare domains

-When setting up a Cloudlfare domain, please ensure to not use the “proxied” option in the DNS.
+When setting up a Cloudlfare domain, ensure you do not use the “proxied” option in the DNS.

 Proxied versions prevent CNAMEs from correctly deploying for the record types we require.